wouterkistemaker/EventManager/README.md

-# EventManager
+# EventManagerX

-A simple Java program to create and handle Events
+A simple Java program to create and handle Events.
+This is a forked version of [Wouter Kistermaker's work](https://github.com/wouterkistemaker).

+The internal handling of events were improved, and [execution priorities](src%2Fmain%2Fjava%2Fme%2Fwouterkistemaker%2Feventmanager%2FHandlerPriority.java) have been added.

+---

+**This section is a direct copy from the original README.**

 ## License